 Should I go self-employed?

-There are pros and cons to being self-employed, and when you’re thinking about being self-employed vs. being an employee there are a number of things that you need to consider, including:
+There are pros and cons to being self-employed, and when you’re weighing up self-employment against employment there are a number of things that you need to consider, including:

-- Are you clear about how you’d acquire clients or customers?
+- Are you clear about how you’d get clients or customers?

 - Do you have some money to set yourself up?